Newsletter No. 19 – Social Law

 Soc.
 March 3, 2015 (n°13-15.551) FP-PB:

-In support of this appeal, the employee claims that the employer, who chooses, on the date when he had exact and complete knowledge of facts attributable to the employee, to offer him a conventional termination of his employment contract, waives, in so doing, to initiate disciplinary proceedings against him and for these same facts.
-The Court of Cassation upholds the appeal decision because the signature by the parties to the employment contract of a conventional termination, after the initiation of a disciplinary procedure for dismissal, does not entail a waiver by the employer of the exercise of its disciplinary power.
-Consequently, if the employee exercises his right of withdrawal from the conventional termination, the employer is entitled to resume the disciplinary procedure by summoning the employee to a new preliminary interview in compliance with the provisions of Article L. 1332-4 of the Labor Code and to pronounce a sanction, including dismissal for serious misconduct.
+The Court of Cassation upheld the appeal court's decision, ruling that the signing of a negotiated termination agreement by the parties to the employment contract, after disciplinary dismissal proceedings had begun, does not constitute a waiver by the employer of its disciplinary authority.
+Consequently, if the employee exercises their right to withdraw from the negotiated termination agreement, the employer is entitled to resume the disciplinary proceedings by summoning the employee to a new preliminary interview, in accordance with the provisions of Article L. 1332-4 of the French Labor Code, and to impose a sanction, including dismissal for serious misconduct.

 Soc.
-March 25, 2015 (No. 13-23.368) FS-PB:
+March 25, 2015 (n°13-23.368) FS-PB:

 Transaction: tax regime